tinaponting/protect-wordpress/README.md

 ***UPDATED FILES AND FOLDERS: *******

+* Updated: 250525 perishablepress.com8g-firewall with Latest Aibots - not wanted:)
 * Updated: 25018 wp-includes, more alternatives to use.
 * Updated: 25016 htaccess1 - More Speed and security)
 * Updated: 250427 htaccess1 - More Speed)